-Comm Para Comment Comment Explanation Country no. no. type RNAs developed during the long-term vegetative propagation of virus isolates through grafting and the mixing of such isolates with aphid-vectored isolates.
+Comm no. Para no. Comment type Comment Explanation Country SC Responses RNAs developed during the long-term vegetative propagation of virus isolates through grafting and the mixing of such isolates with aphid-vectored isolates.
 This results in CTV isolates containing a population of sequence variants, with one usually being predominant (Moreno et al. , 2008).
 10. 12 Editorial Replace "Aphis spiraecola Patch, Toxoptera aurantii (Boyer de Fonsicolombe), Myzus persicae (Sulzer), Aphis craccivora Koch and Uroleucon jaceae (Linnaeus)" to "A. spiraecola Patch, T. aurantii (Boyer de Fonsicolombe), Myzus persicae (Sulzer), A. craccivora Koch and Uroleucon jaceae (Linnaeus)"CTV is readily transmitted experimentally by grafting healthy citrus with virus-infected plant material.
 It is naturally transmitted by certain aphid species in a semipersistent manner.
 The most efficient vector of CTV worldwide is T. citricida .
 T. citricida is well established in Asia, Australia, sub-Saharan Africa, Central and South America, the Caribbean, Florida (United States of America) and northern mainland Spain and Portugal as well as the Madeira Islands (Ilharco et al., 2005; Moreno et al., 2008).
 However, Aphis gossypii Glover is the main vector in Spain, Israel, some citrus growing areas in California (United States of America) and in all locations where T. citricida is absent (Yokomi et al., 1989; Cambra et al., 2000a; Marroquín et al., 2004).
 The comparative effects of aphid vector species on the spread of CTV have been reported (Gottwald et al., 1997).
 Other aphid species have also been described as CTV vectors (Moreno et al., 2008) including Aphis spiraecola Patch, Toxoptera aurantii (Boyer de Fonsicolombe), Myzus persicae (Sulzer), Aphis craccivora Koch and Uroleucon jaceae (Linnaeus).
 Although these listed aphid species were shown to be less efficient vectors of CTV than T. citricida and A. gossypii in experimental transmission studies, they are the predominant aphid species in some areas and are therefore likely to play a role in CTV spread, compensating for their poor transmission efficiency by their abundance (Marroquín et al., 2004).
 The generic name should be abbreviated when it presents for the second time.
-China
+China MODIFIED We agree.
+The change was introduced in the text of the manuscript.